Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Introduction

-In this work, we propose a new reconciliation protocol involving a two-stage decoding process with a low rate short blocklength error correction code and a high rate long blocklength error correction code.
-We show that by rejecting most frames, it is possible to achieve reconciliation efficiencies above 1 and get non-zero SKRs.
-By using our proposed protocol, it is possible to more than double the distance of CV-QKD links by operating at reconciliation efficiencies up to 1.5.
+In this work, we propose a new reconciliation protocol that involves a two-stage decoding process, combining a low-rate, short-blocklength error correction code and a high-rate, long-blocklength error correction code.
+We show that by rejecting most frames, it is possible to achieve reconciliation efficiencies above 1.
+We also discuss the potential security concerns with the protocol that need to be resolved before any conclusions can be drawn about the secret key rate or the achievable distance.

-The remainder of the paper is organized as follows.
-We describe our proposed protocol in Section~\ref{Section:Proposed Reconciliation}, while in Section~\ref{Section:SKR} we analyse the SKR of our system.
-We simulate short blocklength LDPC codes to validate our protocol in Section \ref{Section: Results}.
+The remainder of the paper is organised as follows.
+We describe our proposed protocol in Section~\ref{Section:Proposed Reconciliation}, while we simulate short blocklength LDPC codes to validate our protocol in Section \ref{Section: Results}.
+We discuss the implications on the security and the secret key rate in Section \ref{Section:Security concerns}.
 Finally, we conclude our paper in Section~\ref{Section:Conclusion} and propose further research avenues.